"You would be forgiven for thinking that my job title sounds a little vague and, well, non-specific".

-As Candoco’s programme evolves and grows, so too does my remit: I now largely work in the areas of fundraising, company communications and advocacy.
-Supporting the Company on its journey as a ‘learning organisation’ I seek to find the best ways to convince donors of the incredible value our work has, to effectively communicate what we do and engage with an ever-widening audience, and to advocate for a fair and inclusive Arts sector as persuasively as possible.
+As Candoco’s programme evolves and grows, so too does her remit: She now largely works in the areas of fundraising, company communications and advocacy.
+Supporting the Company on its journey as a ‘learning organisation’, she seeks to find the best ways to convince donors of the incredible value our work has, to effectively communicate what we do and engage with an ever-widening audience, and to advocate for a fair and inclusive Arts sector as persuasively as possible.

-True to form, the road I took to Candoco was not a straightforward one.
-From a degree in Modern Languages, via PA work for a major national charity, working as a freelance translator and as a DVD packaging editor(!), it was an apprenticeship with Springs Dance Company, a Postgraduate Certificate in Dance in Community (at Laban) and a further Postgraduate Certificate in Physical Theatre (with Jasmin Vardimon Company at RHUL) that reeled me back to my childhood passion, Dance.
-I worked for a while as a Dance Artist, before finally settling in Arts Management.
+True to form, the road Joanne took to Candoco was not a straightforward one.
+From a degree in Modern Languages, via PA work for a major national charity, working as a freelance translator and as a DVD packaging editor(!), it was an apprenticeship with Springs Dance Company, a Postgraduate Certificate in Dance in Community (at Laban) and a further Postgraduate Certificate in Physical Theatre (with Jasmin Vardimon Company at RHUL) that reeled her back to her childhood passion, Dance.
+She worked for a while as a Dance Artist, before finally settling in Arts Management.

 (See here for Joanne’s award-winning fundraising pitch (Joint First) at the Dance UK conference on 10 April 2015 – the pitch comes in at 1:18:20)